captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-And your heart and blood pressure pills too….
-And I watch you take them.
+And your heart and blood pressure pills too… And I watch you take them.

 ---

 ## POPS:
-A grandchild.....
-I hope it’s a baby girl, but I bet it’s gonna be a boy.
+A grandchild..…I hope it’s a baby girl, but I bet it’s gonna be a boy.

 ---

-Us Washingtons, we don’t fire to the left, we straight shooting men -- we make sons.
+Us Washingtons, we don’t fire to the left, we straight shooting men—we make sons.

 ---

 ## LULU:
-Um so -- we got a deal then, Dad?
+Um so—we got a deal then, Dad?

 ---

 ## POPS:
 Let’s shake on it.
 We got a deal.

 ---